springBriz/vhhnl/README.md

 - etc.

 #### Usage With Laravel
-1. Copy `Vagratfile` and `install.sh` into your Laravel root directory.
+1. Copy `Vagrantfile` and `install.sh` into your Laravel root directory.
 2. Add `/.vagrant` to your `.gitignnore` file.
 3. `vagrant up`